 How is buspirone given?

-Buspirone is given by mouth in the form of a tablet, and may be given with or without food.
+Buspirone is given by mouth in the form of a tablet and may be given with or without food.
 If your pet vomits when dosed on an empty stomach, give future doses with food or a treat.
 This medication should be used in conjunction with behavioral therapy.
-Do not give buspirone in conjunction with flea and tick collar usage without consulting with your veterinarian.
+Do not give buspirone while using a flea and tick collar without consulting with your veterinarian.

 This medication can take up to a few weeks before full effects are noted, but gradual improvements are usually noticeable.